Sleeqer/nestjs-saas-boilerplate/README.md

 $ docker-compose up -d
 ```

 - The following command will set up and run the docker project for quick use.
-Then the web application, Nginx, and MYSQL will be exposed to http://localhost:9000, http://localhost:80, and http://localhost:3306 respectively.
+Then the web application, Nginx will be exposed to http://localhost:8000 and http://localhost:80 respectively.

 ---